How to plan a more sustainable wedding

 From rich canapes to three-course wedding breakfasts, evening feasts and wedding cakes.
 The food offered at a wedding plays a large part in your big day.
 A study from Sainsbury’s shows that 15% of the food available remains untouched by wedding guests, and an even larger percentage – 37% – will avoid their edible favours.
 What a waste!
 Even if you don’t want to fully skip the wedding favours, there a lot of other ways to symbolise your appreciation for your guests that have a reduced impact on the environment.
 Some of our personal favourites have been take-home plantable place cards, beeswax reusable wraps (to take a slice of cake home), hand-made beautifully smelling soaps, and personalised reusable straws which can be used on the day and taken away by the guests.

-If you are looking to book your dream wedding and would like to take a tour of Carden Park Hotel as a potential venue.
+If you are looking to book your dream Cheshire wedding and would like to take a tour of Carden Park Hotel as a potential venue.
 Our dedicated co-ordinators would be happy to show you around.

 Get In Touch